Historic sailing ships at sunset - Battle of the Nile marine oil painting

 Proposal & Sketches

 Historic vessels are reconstructed from period research and ship's plans; modern vessels can be drawn from general arrangements with photographs for details.
-Small compositional sketches explore different viewpoints, which you can review and refine until we have the perfect foundation for the painting.
+We can review and refine sketches until we have the perfect foundation for the painting.

 1-2 weeks